AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - **File Uploads**:
 	- Always extremely dangerous.
 	- Use a third-party component that specializes in them.
+	- OWASP has a great list of precautions to take on their cheatsheetseries.
 	-

 **What can I do with this?**